What Is Sex Coaching?

 Q: What is sex coaching?

 Working with me, you won't be asked to try new techniques, sexy lingerie or exciting pillow talk.
-In my experience, raw human connection is more powerful and exciting than any technique can provide.
-I support women and men in finding their uninhibited sexual expression and learning to share that with another in connection sex.
+In my experience, raw human connection is far more powerful and exciting than any technique can provide.
+I support women and couples in finding their uninhibited sexual expression and learning to share that with another in connection sex.

-As a sex coach, I help clients remove the blocks and inhibitions that hold them back from revealing themselves to another person—be it through talk, touch, or intercourse.
+As a sex coach, I help clients remove the blocks and inhibitions that hold them back from revealing themselves to another person—through sexual energy, talk, touch, or intercourse.
 For some clients, it may be learning to feel more present and confident in their body so they enjoy the physicality of sex with their partners.
 It may be opening up to their partners during orgasm without inhibition.
 Or, it may be getting that sexual feeling after a break from sex due to childbirth or cancer treatment.
 Many clients simply come to me because they want to become better lovers and never have to worry if they're pleasing their partners.

 Q: How is sex coaching different from sex therapy?